Chiral adiabatic transmission protected by Fermi surface topology: Abstract

 \section{Abstract}

 \textbf{ We demonstrate that Andreev modes that propagate along a transparent Josephson junction have a perfect transmission at the point where three junctions meet.
 The chirality and the number of quantized transmission channels is determined by the topology of the Fermi surface and the vorticity of the superconducting phase differences at the trijunction.
 We explain this chiral adiabatic transmission (CAT) as a consequence of the adiabatic evolution of the scattering modes both in momentum and real space.
-We identify an effective energy barrier that guarantees quantized transmission.
+The dispersion relation of the junction then separates the scattering trajectories by introducing inaccessible regions of phase space.
 We expect that CAT is observable in nonlocal conductance and thermal transport measurements.
 Furthermore, because it does not rely on particle-hole symmetry, CAT is also possible to observe directly in metamaterials. }

 \co{Adiabaticity and topology are mechanisms that protect transmission.} Unlike particles that follow deterministic trajectories, waves, both quantum and classical, may split and follow multiple paths.
 Under special conditions, however, waves follow a deterministic path, transmitting perfectly from source to target.
 The simplest mechanism that protects such transmission is the adiabaticity of the potential landscape: if the potential changes slowly enough, the wave functions adjust to the local changes of the potential without splitting into partial waves.
 In a quantum point contact~\cite{vanWees1988}, for example, the adiabaticity of the constriction ensures that an integer number of modes pass through, while the rest of the modes reflect.
 Another mechanism that protects quantized transmission is the topology of a gapped Hamiltonian, which prohibits scattering between channels due to a combination of their symmetry structure and spatial separation.
 For example, the chiral edge transport of a quantum Hall insulator~\cite{Halperin1982} is protected because the channels propagating in opposite directions occupy different edges of the sample, and are separated by a gapped bulk.